Back-To-School Shopping & Budgeting

 Assess What Is Needed

-- What items do they already have?
-Go through their supplies from previous years; can any be reused?
-Point out that by reusing items they can apply the money they would’ve used to purchase something else.
+- Are there any supplies they already have?
+Check their supplies from previous years – can any be reused?
+Help them understand that if they reuse items then they can apply the money they would’ve used to purchase something else.

 - What non-required items do they want to get?
 For example, do they need a new backpack or new clothes?